williamw520/jsoda/README.md

         public String   message;
     }

 That's it.
-The class is ready to store in the AWS database.
-(Class without the <kbd>@Model</kbd> annotation also works.
-See Development Guide below.)
+The class is ready to be stored in the AWS database.

-To use the Jsoda API, first create a Jsoda object with your AWS credentials.
+Create a Jsoda object with your AWS credentials to use the Jsoda API.

     Jsoda jsoda = new Jsoda(new BasicAWSCredentials(awsKey, awsSecret));

-To create the corresponding table in the AWS database, call
+Create the corresponding table in the AWS database.

     jsoda.createModelTable(Hello.class);